Classic French Lentil Salad with Fireweed Honey Dijon Vinaigrette

 How long does the honey Dijon vinaigrette keep?

-Made separately and stored in a sealed jar in the refrigerator, this vinaigrette will keep for up to a week.
-The olive oil will solidify when cold — just let it come to room temperature and give it a good shake or whisk before using.
-It works just as well on green salads, roasted vegetables, and grain bowls.
-For more honey vinaigrette inspiration, check out our honey lemon vinaigrette and simple honey salad dressing recipes.
+Stored separately in a sealed jar in the refrigerator, the vinaigrette will keep for up to one week.
+Olive oil may solidify when cold; allow it to return to room temperature and shake or whisk before using.

 Can I serve this warm?